masoudei/masoudei/README.md

   - Infrastructure
 - 👀 I’m interested & working in cloud-native stacks ( Containers, Docker, K8S & Many Cloud-Native Solutions )
 - 🌱 I’m currently also learning everyday!
-- 💞️ I have experiences in many fields from 2003-4 & also looking to collaborate on :
+- 💞️ I have experience in many fields from 2003-4 & also looking to collaborate on :
   - DevOps Cycle & Tools
   - Automation Solutions
   - Containers & Cloud-Native Tools & Solutions